Davoboss1/FastingTracker/README.md

-Here's a professionally updated and polished version of your README that improves clarity, structure, and presentation.
-I’ve reworded some parts for better flow, corrected grammar, added missing technical details, and clarified setup instructions:

----

 # 🕐 Intermittent Fasting Tracker App

 A **cross-platform mobile application** built with **React Native (Expo)** to help users **track their intermittent fasting windows**.
 The app features a **fasting and eating period timer**, allowing users to create, monitor, and review their fasting plans.
 All data is stored **locally** using `AsyncStorage`.